 - Avocado Cucumber Tomato Salad

-- Refrigerate – Store leftovers in an airtight container; they will keep for 3-4 days.
+- Refrigerate: Store the leftovers in an airtight container for 3-4 days.

-- Reheat – Warm the roast in the microwave or oven until heated through.
+- Reheat: Warm the roast in the microwave or oven until heated through.

 - 3-4 pounds eye of round roast, trimmed

-- 8 cloves garlic, minced
+- 8 cloves garlic, lightly crushed

-- Kosher salt
+- 1½ teaspoons kosher salt

-- black pepper, coarse ground
+- 1½ teaspoons black pepper, coarse ground

 - 2 tablespoons olive oil

-- 1 white onion, sliced
+- 1 medium white onion, sliced

-- 1 red bell pepper, sliced
+- 1 medium red bell pepper, sliced

 - 1 tablespoon tomato paste

-- 1 teaspoon cumin, ground
+- 1 teaspoon ground cumin

 - 1 teaspoon smoked paprika

-- 1 teaspoon coriander, ground
+- 1 teaspoon ground coriander

 - ½ teaspoon onion powder